njrogie/reece_concierge/HIRING.md

 ## Project Background

-One of my friends, Reece, has a Discord server where everyone enjoys playing games together, making jokes, and having a good time.
+One of my friends, Reece, has a Discord server where our mutual friends enjoy playing games together, making jokes, and generally having a good time.
 We wanted to make a bot that would generate content that we could collectively laugh at.

 ### Purpose